osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Send Consent Email for AAD Tenant"></a>

 Send consent for an Azure Active Directory Tenant.
 OSIsoft Cloud Services needs to be granted permission to interact with the Azure Active Directory tenant.
 Otherwise, users from this Azure Active Directory Tenant cannot accept invitations from OSIsoft Cloud Services and log in.
-You can read more about this [here](https://pisquare.osisoft.com/docs/DOC-3986-msa-consent-for-azure-active-directory).

 ### Request
 ```text